A note on positive partial transpose blocks: Introduction

 This result due to Hiroshima \cite{Hiroshima-2003}.
 See also \cite{Migh-Hiroshima-2015} for related results.
 A stronger result can be obtained when $X$ is Hermitian.
 In fact it was shown in \cite{Bourin-2013} that if $X$ is Hermitian, then

 for some isometries $U, V \in \mathbb{M}_{2n \times n}$.
 Here $\mathbb{M}_{2n \times n}$ is the space of all $2n \times n$ complex matrices.
-See also \cite{Bourin-2013-2} for more details and more results in this direction.
 The inequality \eqref{Hiroshima-1} and the identity \eqref{Hiroshima-2} present connections between the whole block $H$ and its main diagonal components $A$ and $B$.
 Recently, some interesting inequalities, connecting the main and the off-diagonal of the PPT Block $H$, have been established.
-These inequalities include trace inequalities, norm inequalities, singular value inequalities and also inequalities in the sense of Loewner.
+For example, in \cite{Migh-2015}, Lin proved that if $H$ is PPT, then